Love vintage bags, but not sure if you’ve bought the real deal? Here’s how to tell if your vintage Louis Vuitton bag is

 3. Leather & Handles

 The leather you’ll find used for vintage Louis Vuitton bags is a bit darker than the contemporary ones.
 Some genuinely authentic bags are also made using coated canvas – the trim, however, is leather.
 Feel it: the leather trim should be dry.
 If the touch gives you an oily or slippery sensation, you might be dealing with a fake.

 4. Lining & Stitching

-Stitching is a job that LV performs to perfection, that means that all stitches will be perfectly straight and even.
+Stitching is a job that LV performs to perfection.
+That means that all stitches will be perfectly straight and even.
 The number of stitches will not change.
-For example, on authentic Louis Vuitton Alma, Speedy and Neverfull bags there will be exactly five stitches across each of the tabs where the handles are secured – no more, no less.
-There should be no back-and-forth or zigzag stitching, and if there is, you are being scammed into a mediocre copy of a real Louis Vuitton bag.
+For example, on authentic Louis Vuitton Alma, Speedy and Neverfull bags, there will be exactly five stitches across each of the tabs where the handles are secured.
+No more, no less.
+There should be no back-and-forth or zigzag stitching.
+If there is, you are being scammed into a mediocre copy of a real Louis Vuitton bag.

 5. Zipper & Hardware